-Introduction
+1. Introduction

-The mathematical "Dubins car" is a model of controllable motion, in which two phase variables x, y are the coordinates of a point geometric position in the plane, the third variable $\varphi$ is the angle formed by the velocity vector with the positive direction of the axis x.
+The mathematical "Dubins car" is a model of controllable motion, in which two phase variables x, y are the coordinates of a point geometric position in the plane and the third variable $\varphi$ is the angle formed by the velocity vector w.r.t. the positive direction of the axis x.
 The value of the linear velocity is considered to be constant and equal to 1.
-The scalar control u has the sense of the angular velocity of rotation (or, equivalently, the instantaneous radius of turn) and is restricted by the constraint $u \in [-1, 1]$ .
+The scalar control u has the sense of the angular speed of rotation (or, equivalently, the instantaneous radius of turn) and is restricted by the constraint $u \in [-1, 1]$ .

 The name of the model is related to work [1], in which L. Dubins established the properties of curves of the minimal length (with a radius of curvature bounded from below) that connect two points in the plane with the specified exit and entry directions.
-It corresponds to the time-optimal problem for an object moving at the constant speed and rotation radius restricted from below.
-The results obtained by L. Dubins have been reproven and supplemented with the help of the Pontryagin maximum principle in [2,3].
+It corresponds to the time-optimal problem for an object moving at the constant speed and rotation radius restricted from